bkotryna/Assorted_lab_projects/README.md

-# Assorted projects from Biochemistry
+# Assorted lab projects
-Some work done at the Biochemistry Department
+Some work done in the lab

 1) Cryo-electron microscopy data analysis; determine which squares on a grid had good particles in them:<br>
     -- Good particles = those that contributed to the final structure reconstruction.<br>